nitaybl/ByGoneSpoofer/README.md

   * **Roblox Terms of Service:** Using tools to circumvent bans or manipulate game software typically violates Roblox's Terms of Service and can lead to further account actions.
   * **System Changes:** This script makes changes to your system's network configuration (MAC addresses) and software installations.
 Understand these changes before running the script.
   * **Network Interruption:** MAC address changes require temporarily disabling and re-enabling network adapters, which will briefly disconnect your internet.
+  * **Consider Using a VPN (Optional but Recommended):** After running ByGone Spoofer, for an additional layer of privacy and to change your IP address (another potential tracking point), consider using a reputable VPN service.
+Services like Cloudflare WARP can be an option.

 -----